-networks (on which mutations act), the phenotypes they produce (on which selection acts), and to the relationship between the genotypic and phenotypic levels.
-These characteristics are mainly related to the internal logic of such developmental mechanisms, and are extensively explored in the accompanying article.
-Here, we will apply such results to the transition between modes of segmentation.
+In what follows we will use the results of the simulations in the accompanying paper to show why a periodicity-generating genetic network would tend to be replaced by an elaborate hierarchic network like that actually found to underlie segmentation in Drosophila.
+Specifically, the tendency for one type of network to be selectively replaced by another relate to the molecular structure of the networks (on which mutations act), the phenotypes they produce (on which selection acts), and to the relationship between the genotypic and phenotypic levels.
+These characteristics are mainly related to the internal logic of such developmental mechanisms, and are extensively explored in the accompanying paper.
+Here we will apply such results to the transition between modes of segmentation.

-In the accompanying article, we show that the category of gene networks encompassing reaction-diffusion ("emergent") mechanisms can produce patterns with any number of stripes.
+In the accompanying paper we show that the category of gene networks encompassing reaction-diffusion ("emergent") mechanisms can produce patterns with any number of stripes.
 In addition, these networks require few genes.
-As already noted, a genetic network producing a clock (and stripes over a spatial domain, when coupled with cell division) can produce simultaneously appearing stripes when acting in a syncytium.
-In these networks, the number of stripes can be regulated by making small changes in interaction strengths between transcription factors.
-We suggest in the accompanying article that their simplicity at the molecular level, and the spectrum of forms that they can generate, make emergent networks good candidates for involvement in the generation of novelty in developmental systems.
+As already noted, a genetic network producing a clock (and stripes over a spatial domain when coupled with cell division) can produce simultaneously-appearing stripes when acting in a syncytium.
+In these networks the number of stripes can be regulated by making small changes in interaction strengths between transcription factors.
+We suggest in the accompanying paper that their simplicity at the molecular level and the spectrum of forms that they can generate make emergent networks good candidates for involvement in the generation of novelty in developmental systems.

-This is exemplified in our simulations of an evolutionary process in which genetic networks capable of reproducing and mutating were selected according to the degree of similarity between the patterns they produce and an arbitrary pattern, defined as optimal and consisting of a variable number of equally spaced stripes.
-When the optimal pattern consisted of more than three stripes, the optimum was attained, most often, by an emergent network.
+This is exemplified in our simulations of an evolutionary process in which genetic networks capable of reproducing and mutating were selected according to the degree of similarity between the patterns they produce and an arbitrary pattern, defined as optimal, consisting of a variable number of equally spaced stripes.
+When the optimal pattern consisted of more than three stripes, the optimal was attained, most often, by an emergent network.
 Moreover, this model shows that networks forming stripes by hierarchic mechanisms (in which each stripe is regulated by a specific combination of upstream genes) always require a larger number of genes for forming the same number of stripes, which is the main reason such networks tend to appear later during evolution.

 Several aspects of the molecular organization of hierarchic networks, however, favor their substitution for emergent networks by selection once a particular pattern has become established.
 This substitution cannot occur suddenly, because a hierarchic network capable of producing the same pattern as an emergent network is likely to require many genes and connections between its gene products.
 However, any intermediate step in such a transition would be adaptive in its own right.
-The reasons for this are multiple: First, patterns produced by hierarchic networks are more stable against mutational change than patterns produced by emergent networks.
-In particular, our simulations show that hierarchic networks have a higher chance than emergent networks of producing the same patterns if only minor mutations occur (see accompanying article).
-This is evolutionarily relevant because once an optimal pattern is attained, any variation changing it may be highly maladaptive and will be eliminated by conservative selection.
-This kind of selection is likely to have acted on pair-rule and en stripe patterns, as they appear to be highly conserved.
+The reasons for this are multiple:

+Patterns produced by hierarchic networks are more stable against mutational change than patterns produced by emergent networks.
+In particular, our simulations show that hierarchic networks have a higher chance than emergent networks of producing the same patterns if only minor mutations occur (accompanying paper).
+This is evolutionarily relevant since once an optimal pattern is attained, any variation changing it may be highly maladaptive and will be eliminated by conservative selection.
+This kind of selection is likely to have acted on pair-rule and en stripe patterns, since they appear to be highly conserved.
 Thus, once an optimal pattern is found, the advent of a simple hierarchic network producing part of the pattern (reinforcing one stripe against developmental or environmental noise, for example) will be immediately adaptive and will increase its frequency in the population.